userjack6880/picluster/content/modules/slurm.md

 **The Scheduler**

-[Slurm Workload Manager](https://schedmd.com), or simply Slurm, resources to users for a duration of time, provides a framework for starting, executing, and monitoring work, and manages a queue of pending jobs.
-Slurm is essentially the de-facto job scheduler for Linux and is used by most of the world's supercomputers, and you will be installing this on your own cluster.
+[Slurm Workload Manager](https://schedmd.com), or simply Slurm, allocates resources to users for a duration of time, provides a framework for starting, executing, and monitoring work, and manages a queue of pending jobs.
+Slurm is essentially the de-facto job scheduler for Linux and is used by most of the world's supercomputers, this guide will show you how to install it on your own cluster.

 ## Install MariaDB
 <span class="small">resources:
 [mariadb](https://mariadb.org/documentation/)
 </span>

 While Slurm does work without MariaDB, it's fairly common to set it up to use MariaDB as it's useful for archiving account records and easily accessing these records.
 ```
-sudo dpkg -i /apps/pkgs/mariadb-server/*.deb
+sudo dnf install /apps/pkgs/mariadb-server/*.rpm
 ```

-Note: `dpkg` may complain about failures the first time you run this - running it a second time will usually be successful.
+Note: `dnf` may complain about failures the first time you run this - running it a second time will usually be successful.

 ## Install Slurm on the Head Node
 The head node will be responsible for accepting jobs from users, scheduling jobs on the cluster, and keeping a record of all jobs that ran.
-Packages installed are `slurm-wlm`, `slurmdbd`, and `slurm-client` and their dependencies.
+Packages installed are `slurm`, `slurmdbd`, and `slurmctld` and their dependencies.
 ```
-sudo dpkg -i /apps/pkgs/slurm-head/*.deb
+sudo dnf install /apps/pkgs/slurm-head/*.rpm
 ```

-## Install Slurm on the Compute Nodes

-From the head node, you can use `pdsh` to install required packages on the compute nodes.
+## Setup Munge
+I gotta be honest.
+I pulled a sneaky on ya'. when you installed the slurm packages, I snuck munge in as well.
+Munge is a cryptographic authentication suite that uses a "key" and the current time. we need to create a key before slurm will start. thankfully the folks who make munge were kind enough to include a script. as root, run the following
 ```
-pdsh -g nodes sudo dpkg -i /apps/pkgs/slurm-compute/*.deb
+create-munge-key
 ```

 ## Setup Slurm
 <span class="small">resources:
 [slurmd](https://man.archlinux.org/man/slurmd.8.en),
 [Slurm control group](https://slurm.schedmd.com/cgroups.html)
 </span>

-Copy then extract the example template config file to `/etc/slurm`.
+Copy then extract the example template config file to `/etc/slurm` as root
 ```
-sudo cp /usr/share/doc/slurm-client/examples/slurm.conf.simple.gz /etc/slurm
+cp /usr/share/doc/slurm-client/examples/slurm.conf.simple.gz /etc/slurm
-sudo gzip -d /etc/slurm/slurm.conf.simple.gz
+gzip -d /etc/slurm/slurm.conf.simple.gz
-sudo mv /etc/slurm/slurm.conf.simple /etc/slurm/slurm.conf
+mv /etc/slurm/slurm.conf.simple /etc/slurm/slurm.conf
 ```

 Now edit the config to reflect your configuration (changed and added lines are shown):
 ```
 ## General
 SlurmctldHost=pi-hpc-head01
 MpiDefault=pmi2
+# ^- this will need to be updated to pmix
 ProctrackType=proctrack/linuxproc

 ## Logging and Accounting